sundbergjohanna/kanelbulle/README.md

  #./runme.sh 0 30 10 200 1`

-Go into a web browser `http://<floating-ip>:5000/home>` and run the number of files wanted(number of files < N number of workes).
+Go into a web browser `http://<floating-ip>:5000/home>` and run the number of files wanted (submit at most 22 files, there are 22 mesh-files crated as default).
+Use the the floating IP of the master VM containing the Flask service.
 Wait a couple of minutes before you enter "Click here to view airfoil results".